akiryk/tutorials-learning-lessons/Microservices/getting-started.md

 - avoid ROI droop with the _[design stamina hypothesis](https://martinfowler.com/bliki/DesignStaminaHypothesis.html)_ .
 This says that for two projects where one uses no design and one has good design, the no-design approach will move faster in features first; however, at a certain point, the good-design approach will catch up to and then overtake it.
 - "First Derivitive" change -- focus first and most on areas where the rate of change is the greatest.
 Areas subject to most change benefit most from architecture work.

+## Quality
+External vs Internal quality.
+### Externtal quality measures things visible to end-users:
+- visible to end users
+- reliability
+- performance
+### Internal measures things visible to programmers:
+- maintainability
+- observability
+- testability

+You need both for resilience.
+Internal quality is the measure of how easy or hard it is to fix/change/improve code in response to issues related to external quality.

+If you create a duplicate of prod code, you can more easily test upper layers of testing pyramid that integrate all the services.

+## Capacity
+Measuring capacity varies depending on whether you're looking at sync or async communications.

+### Synchronous Communications
+You'll want to monitor

+- latency
+- CPU usage
+- memory
+- errors

+If we see latency growing noticeably, and that memory usage spiked shortly beforehand, we can draw some conclusions about what's going on and why.
+This is why monitoring is so important.

+### Asynchronous Communications
+Better to monitor

+- Queue length (in message bus, e.g.)
+- CPU
+- memory
+- errors

+Error rate is important, but less of a good indicator since robust systems typically won't have a lot of errors.
+Queue length is a better indicator because it shows us that we're approaching max capacity.
+One strength of async is that message buses can handle high loads temporarily.

+### Automatic scaling
+Using appropriate rules, this can be super helpful.
+However, beware of unbounded scaling so set limits.

+- trigger scaling based on a metric
+- set an upper limit
+- scale down when load subsides

+### Observability
+All of the above points to the importance of monitoring your systems.

+- teams need capacity
+- smart alerting that doesn't create noise
+- human attention, since people are better at spotting meaningful patterns.
+- centralized logs are critical; you should be able to use correlation IDs to track an issue across services

+-> "Correlation ID": a unique identifier value that is attached to requests and messages that allow reference to a particular transaction and can help when monitoring issues across a distributed system.